Past Cities Projects

 Revitalizing America's Distressed Communities: Increasing Private Investment and Business Opportunities

 At the end of the twentieth century, one system defined and continues to define the global economy -- capitalism.
 In many of America's urban areas, capitalism is the great unrealized ideal.
 This 1997 Assembly claimed that national corporations and local entrepreneurs have an unprecedented opportunity to create markets, new profits, and new communities.
 These areas are major untapped domestic markets and filled with business opportunities.

 The first of several influential urban policy Assemblies, this 1993 American Assembly discussed the converging economic and demographic forces that make this a particularly challenging time for U.S. cities, with the goal of recommending policies that could stimulate and inform a new national dialogue on urban issues.

 Conceived and directed by Paul C. Brophy and co-chaired by Kenneth Lewis and Governor Edward Rendell, the Assembly examined policies, approaches, and development strategies aimed at meeting the needs of older industrial metropolitan areas seeking to find their place in a changing global economy.

-The Assembly cosponsored the 2013 Bruner Loeb Forum under the theme "Legacy City Design," as part of the Legacy Cities Design Initiative, a joint project of The American Assembly and J Max Bond Center.
+The Assembly cosponsored the 2013 Bruner Loeb Forum, held on November 7th, 2013, under the theme "Legacy City Design," as part of The Assembly's Legacy Cities Design Initiative, a joint project of The American Assembly and J Max Bond Center.

 This collection offers practical, achievable strategies for revitalizing America's older industrial cities and building upon their significant (and often overlooked) economic, physical, and cultural resources.